hharryyf/codeforcepractice/README.md

 update max[v] and min[v] and then erase (key[v], v) from the ordered set.
 Finally, at the end of the operation, we add (minkey - 1, v) to the set. https://vjudge.net/problem/CodeForces-1288E

+220. Same Sum Blocks (Hard) (diff=2200, data structures and greedy) We can use prefix array to transform this porblem to a standard greedy problem.
+Select the maximum amount of non-intersecting intervals from a group of intervals. https://vjudge.net/problem/CodeForces-1141F2